josephmate/java-by-experiments/deadlock_synchronized/README.md

 <summary>Click to reveal the results of my experiment.</summary>

 To create a deadlock, we need to create a cycle in the wait for resource graph.
-The easier way to do that is have one thread grab synchronized lock A then B.
+The easiest way to do that is have one thread grab synchronized lock A then B.
 The other thread need to grab B then A.

 However, there's a catch!